Luke 4 – Jesus’ Temptation and First Galilean Ministry

 · God may test us, but never with a solicitation or enticement to evil (Hebrews 11:17).

 iii.
-“This is the most sacred of stories, for it can have come from no other source that his own lips.
-At some time he must have had himself told his disciples about this most intimate experience of his soul.”
+“This is the most sacred of stories, for it can have come from no other source than his own lips.
+At some time he must have himself told his disciples about this most intimate experience of his soul.”
 (Barclay)

 c.
 Filled with the Holy Spirit… led by the Spirit into the wilderness: Walking in the Spirit, Jesus was still led into the wilderness where He was tempted.
 The Holy Spirit leads us into seasons of wilderness as well as seasons of green pastures.

 i.
 There are parallels with the way that Jesus was tested and the way that Adam was tested; but Adam faced his temptation in the most favorable circumstances imaginable, and Jesus faced His temptations in bad and severe circumstances.

 d.
 Being tempted for forty days: Jesus was tempted for the entire forty days.
 What follows are highlights of that season of temptation.